 In 1236 Tlemcen become the Kingdom of Tlemcen, a kingdom that would last for more than 300 years before it fell under the Ottoman empire in 1554.
 Tlemcen started losing its importance and during WW2 had Tlemcen come little more than a railway stop.

-Over the last centuries have the beauty of Tlemcen been rediscovered, the historic sites has now been restored and its now one of the most important tourist destinations in Algeria.
+Over the last centuries, the beauty of Tlemcen has been rediscovered, the historic sites has now been restored and it’s now one of the most important tourist destinations in Algeria.

 In 1993 the Tlemcen National Park was established to protect not only the many archaeological and historical sites around the area but also the nature around the city which is covered with waterfalls, caves, and lush forest.